deontic/repostchecker/README.md

 ## building
-if you want to make changes and build: navigate to the repostchecker directory, install dependencies, and build.
+if you want to make changes and build: navigate to the repostchecker-main directory, install dependencies, and build.

 ```
 cd repostchecker
 npm install
 npm run watch
 ```
-load/refresh the extension
+load/refresh the extension after making changes